 Uma Lulik remind us that the reconstruction of national identity, specially after the destruction of most of the sacred houses during 24 years of Indonesian occupation, is now passing through the villages and the mountains, where memories and the sacred are returning slowly to their place, returning home.

 In Uma Lulik, David played the role of executive producer, co-editor and mentor of Victor.
 The film was funded by DOCTV CPLP, co-produced by IDA and supported by the Secretary of State for Arts & Culture in 2010.
-It opened at the Cinemateca in Lisbon during the 1st CPLP DOCTV launch in September 2010, and subsequently the film was shown in national TV channels across all Portuguese speaking countries, including RTP International.
+It opened at the Cinemateca in Lisbon during the 1st CPLP DOCTV launch in September 2010, and subsequently the film was shown on national TV channels across all Portuguese speaking countries, including RTP International and reaching a potential audience of 300 million viewers.
 It was an official selection at the Brasilidade Film Festival in Rio de Janeiro in 2010 and the International Film Festival in Luanda 2010.
-In 2011, the was shown at the Museum & Art Gallery of the Northern Territory in Darwin, and before the end of the year, it received the 3rd Showtime Top Ten Audience Award (3rd out of 135) at BIFF (Brisbane International Film Festival).
+In 2011, it was shown at the Museum & Art Gallery of the Northern Territory in Darwin, and before the end of the year, it received the 3rd Showtime Top Ten Audience Award (3rd out of 135) at BIFF (Brisbane International Film Festival).